This article was originally published on 31/12/2019 and was reviewed and updated accordingly on the above date.

 Remind tenants they need their own renters’ contents insurance because the landlord policy does not cover their possessions.
-With a policy like TenantCover, protection for belongings from theft or damage by fire, storm or flood, as well as liability cover, helps to safeguard their finances if they suffer a loss.
+Protection for belongings from theft or damage by fire, storm or flood, as well as liability cover, helps to safeguard their finances if they suffer a loss.

 Resolution two: I will up my duty of care